scopenco/chef-icinga2_api/README.md

 ## Usage

-The main use case is to create icinga2 object on node bootstrap time.
+The main use case is to create icinga2 objects on the node bootstrap time.
 Thus you don't need to create any autodiscovery tools that will describe all nodes in icinga2 setup.
 Please refer to [integration cookbook](https://github.com/scopenco/chef-icinga2_api/blob/master/test/fixtures/cookbooks/test/recipes/default.rb) for examples.

 ### icinga2_api_host